Sarcoma: Research

-Treatment of sarcoma, especially when the sarcoma has spread, or "metastasized", often requires chemotherapy but existing chemotherapeutic medicines are associated with significant toxicities and are not highly effective in killing cancer cells.
+Treatment of sarcoma, especially when the sarcoma has spread, or "metastasized", often requires chemotherapy.
+However, existing chemotherapeutic medicines are associated with significant toxicities and are not highly effective in killing cancer cells.
 Therefore, research to identify new medications to treat sarcoma is being conducted as of 2019.
 One new type of therapy still under investigation is the use of cancer immunotherapy (e.g., immune checkpoint inhibitors like anti-PD1, anti-PDL1, and anti-CTLA4 agents) to treat sarcomas.
 These drugs are not yet FDA- or other regulator-approved treatment, except PDL1 inhibitor atezolizumab for the ultra-rate diagnosis of alveolar soft part sarcoma.
-Other strategies, such as small-molecule targeted therapy, biologic agents (e.g., small interfering RNA molecules), and nanoparticle-directed therapy, also are under active investigated.
+Other strategies, such as small-molecule targeted therapy, biologic agents (e.g., small interfering RNA molecules), and nanoparticle-directed therapy, also are under active investigation.

 Research to understand the specific genetic and molecular factors that cause sarcoma to develop is underway.
 This could allow for the design of new targeted therapies and allow physicians to more accurately predict a patient's prognosis.
+However, due to rarity of sarcomas, as well as sarcoma-specific characteristics (e.g. more common invasion via cardiovascular system), research may be particularly challenging in both clinical and preclinical models.

+Research by Clinician Scientist of University of British Columbia Torsten O. Nielsen has contributed to advances in the molecular understanding and classification of sarcoma, particularly soft tissue subtypes.
+His work has emphasized the use of gene expression profiling and genomic analysis to improve diagnostic accuracy and distinguish between histologically similar tumors, including synovial sarcoma and other spindle cell neoplasms.

+Nielsen's studies have also examined the role of characteristic fusion oncogenes, such as SS18–SSX in synovial sarcoma, and their effects on gene regulation and tumor development.
+This research has helped clarify the biological mechanisms underlying sarcoma progression and supported the development of molecularly defined disease categories.